maxe23/sql-challenge/README.md

 homework directions

 data folder contains csv files imported and used to extrapolate data

+Output of an image added and sql files added
 # SQL Homework - Employee Database: A Mystery in Two Parts

 ![sql.png](sql.png)